By Vanya Umranikar

 In India, the Domestic Violence Act of 2005 seeks to address the issue of domestic violence and is seen as a social legislation, which largely overlooks its impact on the workplace.
 Workplace harassment on the other hand falls within the employment law domain, requiring stringent enforcement, monitoring and compliance.
 In today’s context where the workplace and the home have come together for many, this dichotomy needs to be done away with and progressive protective legislative initiatives in this direction are needed.

 Further, the Convention prohibits violence and harassment directed against the LGBT and inter-sex communities.
-It has also recognized, perhaps for the first time, the prevalence of same-sex violence.
+It has also recognised, perhaps for the first time, the prevalence of same-sex violence.
 For India, which has traditionally been very progressive in this regard, this is an indication to forge ahead further in this direction for protection of its LGBT community.

 The government along with the employers and other stakeholders need to consider and pay due attention to these forward thinking and dynamic centennial Convention and Recommendations of the ILO and take proactive steps to making the world of work or (work)spaces more inclusive, integrated and gender- responsive.